Bertram Cohler: Educator, clinician, administrator

 In 1969, Cohler became an assistant professor at the University of Chicago and began working at the Sonia Shankman Orthogenic School.
 While Bruno Bettelheim was on leave in the early 1970s, Cohler served as director for several months.

 In 1974, Cohler was promoted to Associate Professor at the University of Chicago, and in 1981 he was made full Professor.
 He was named William Rainey Harper Professor in Comparative Human Development and the college, with affiliations in the Department of Comparative Human Development, the Department of Psychology, and the Department of Psychiatry.
 He remained at the University of Chicago for the rest of his career.

 During the course of his prolific teaching career Cohler taught in the departments of Human Development, Psychology, Psychiatry and Education, in the Graham School, and in the undergraduate College.
 Cohler was a strong advocate of undergraduate education at the university.
 For most of his career he taught in and served as chairman of the year-long Social Sciences core sequence of courses, Self, Culture and Society, in the college.
 He famously stated "I like all my students to call me by my first name, because we're in seminar together and I want to emphasize that we're all equal before the texts."
 Cohler won multiple teaching awards, including the Quantrell Award for Excellence in Undergraduate Teaching in 1972 and 1999 and the Norman Maclean Faculty Award for enriching student life in 2006.

 Cohler was a practicing clinical psychologist and certified in psychoanalysis by the Chicago Institute for Psychoanalysis.
 He provided pro bono psychotherapy in private practice and through the Center on Halsted.
 His clinical work with patients of all ages informed his scholarly work on the life course, psychoanalysis, and identity work of LGBT individuals.

 Cohler served on the first steering committee of Division 39 (the Division of Psychoanalysis) of the American Psychological Association.
 The APA awarded him the Henry A. Murray Award in personality psychology in 2007 and the Theodore Sarbin Award in recognition of distinguished contributions to theoretical and philosophical psychology in 2011.
 Cohler was on the faculty of the Chicago Institute for Psychoanalysis from 1991 until his death and taught in the Core Psychoanalytic Education Program, the Child and Adolescent Psychotherapy Program and in the Teacher Education Program.
-He also lectured at The Institute for Clinical Social Work in Chicago from 1997 until his death.
+He also lectured at Institute for Clinical Social Work in Chicago from 1997 until his death.